live streaming on Tuesday, January 23

 The Digital Future: On Digitizing Scripts for Electronic Devices

-Does digitizing minority scripts, so they can be used on electronic devices, help to save them?
-What is the process, and what are the challenges?
+Anshuman Pandey of Unicode addresses the crucial question: Does digitizing minority scripts, so they can be used on electronic devices, help to save them?
+And if so, what is the process, and what are the challenges?
+Hosted by Tim Brookes, founder of the Endangered Alphabets Project and author of Writing beyond Writing.

 Speaker